 Magical realism asks us to question our assumptions about our world and expands and enriches our own sense of what is possible - a timely practice for this poignant time in human history.
-Join us for a fun evening of broadening our vision and experimenting with this literary genre.
+Join us for a fun morning of broadening our vision and experimenting with this literary genre.

 We require that all workshop participants and facilitators be fully COVID-19 vaccinated prior to participating in a PWW or Touchstone Retreats in-person program.

 COVID-19 Retreat Policy: • All participants signing up for an in-person workshop or retreat are required to email a photo of their vaccination card to the facilitator at the time of registration.

 • As of now, face coverings are optional at this workshop.
 If this requirement changes, participants will be notified ahead of time.